Guide

 FAQ

-A: Any day without clear edge.
+A day where you had no clear edge and you passed.
 Passing is part of winning.

 Q2: How do I stop FOMO mid-session?